 A reputational platform: a market-based alternative to occupational licensing

-Occupational licensing (OL) is one of the worst ways to deal with alleged problems of information asymmetry (essentially problems about trustworthiness including trustworthy delivery of a product of agreed quality and in a timely manner).
+In general, occupational licensing (OL) is one of the least effective ways to deal with problems about trustworthiness including trustworthy delivery of a product of agreed quality and in a timely manner.
 There is a good amount of literature on this issue.

-I am thinking of a voluntary reputational platform that will deal with information asymmetry issues and ultimately eliminate the need for occupational licensing.
+I am thinking of a voluntary reputational platform to deal with information asymmetry issues and ultimately eliminate the need for occupational licensing.
 [See my FB post here.]